Generative Engine Optimization (GEO)

 Track three categories:

-• Inputs: number of optimized pages, schema applied, FAQs added.
+• Inputs: optimized pages, schema coverage, FAQ growth.

 How GEO Differs from Traditional SEO